anonymous2012000/Code-OT-/README.md

         ./test

-In the main file, in each folder, you can change the pramteres for different values of "n", "invocations", and "number of tests".
+In the main file, in each folder, you can change the prameteres for different values of "n", "invocations", and "number of tests".